WebAssembly/spec/spectec/test-prose/TEST.md

     - the sub type C.RECS[i] is defined in the context.
     - C.RECS[i] is st.

+Heaptype_ok/abs
+- the heap type absheaptype is valid.

+Heaptype_ok/typeidx
+- the heap type (_IDX typeidx) is valid if:
+  - the defined type C.TYPES[typeidx] is defined in the context.
+  - C.TYPES[typeidx] is dt.

+Heaptype_ok/rec
+- the heap type (REC i) is valid if:
+  - the sub type C.RECS[i] is defined in the context.
+  - C.RECS[i] is st.

 Reftype_ok
 - the reference type (REF (NULL ()? ?) heaptype) is valid if:
   - the heap type heaptype is valid.